paryanimohit/fetch-rewards-backend-assessment/README.md

 (https://fetch-hiring.s3.us-east-1.amazonaws.com/points.pdf)

-A Rest API developed with Spring Boot framework that deals with handelling user transactions for Fetch Rewards.
+###A Rest API developed with Spring Boot framework that deals with handelling user transactions for Fetch Rewards.
 The major functionalities include:
 ```
 1. Adding Transactions for a specific Payer and Date.
 2. Spending the points available for each payer based on the oldest transaction.
 3. Return Payer points balance.
 ```
-The following are prerequisites to run the application:
+###The following are prerequisites to run the application:
 ```
 1. Java 16 https://www.oracle.com/java/technologies/javase-jdk16-downloads.html
 2. MAVEN Install: https://maven.apache.org/download.cgi (For a guide to install MAVEN, refer to https://youtu.be/RfCWg5ay5B0)
 3. POSTMAN Install: https://www.postman.com/downloads/
 ```
-To Run the project:
+###Installation Instructions for the Web-Service:
 ```
 1. Clone the repository by using "git clone <repository URI>"
 2. Navigate to the rest-service folder through command line